iiasa/message_ix/message_ix/tools/lp_diag/Readme.rst

   the corresponding bounds (LHS, RHS for rows, lower and upper bounds for columns).

-The functionality of ``lpDiag`` will be gradually enhanced to meet actual needs of the ``message_ix`` modelers.
+The functionality of ``LPdiag`` will be gradually enhanced to meet actual needs of the ``message_ix`` modelers.

 Usage